Green lacewing fact sheet | Field of Mars EEC

 What do green lacewings eat?

-Pink native flower on a shrub; insects may visit flowers for nectar and pollen.
+Pink native flower on a shrub.
 Adult lacewings feed on nectar and pollen and may transfer pollen between flowers while feeding.

 What is the life cycle of a green lacewing?